 To see the smaller wave version for yourself, have a look at the video below.
 The larger waves work in a similar format but with more people:

 On ear or in ear headphones are not permitted so that no runners or marshals need to shout to get someone's attention.
 The only exception to this is bone conducting headphones which are permitted.
 This is what is normally in place during events in normal times.

 The finish is similar to normal.
 You can still sprint like Usain Bolt for the line and maybe grab a cheeky place or two!
 Once across the line we will keep you moving along.
 The finish funnel is much longer than normal to avoid any distancing issues.
 We remove your timing chip for santisation, you self select your medal and water after this, and then it is all complete.
-If you are speedy enough to have won a prize, these will be prsent these to you at the event now.
+If you are speedy enough to have won a prize, these will be presented to you at the event now.

-In summary the events are now safe for you take part and enjoy running with us again.
+In summary the events are safe for you take part and enjoy running with us.
 We have left no stone unturned in making everything as positive and enjoyable for you, but also looking after all the important COVID precautions.
 This is in part why we were voted the Best Running Events Management Company 2021 in the Southern Enterprise Awards.

-Importantly, you can once again pick up your running bling and celebrate (in a safe way) with us and your fellow runners and Sporting Buddies!
+Importantly, you can pick up your running bling and celebrate (in a safe way) with us and your fellow runners and Sporting Buddies!

 It's great to be back with you.
 So do come and join us - pick an event from the list at www.sportingeventsuk.com/enter-an-event and go for it!